-The Heart Valve Program at CHI Memorial offers a revolutionary procedure for the treatment of aortic valve stenosis for patients who previously weren’t candidates for surgical valve replacement.
+CHI Memorial’s Heart Valve Program offers a revolutionary procedure for the treatment of severe aortic valve stenosis (narrowing of the aortic valve opening).

-To assess whether someone is a candidate for the transcatheter valve, patients with severe aortic valve disease are screened in CHI Memorial Hospital’s Heart Valve Program.
-This program is directed by a team of specially trained cardiovascular surgeons, interventional cardiologists, and imaging cardiologists who review possible candidates to determine if the TAVR is the best course of treatment for each individual patient.
+To assess whether someone is a candidate for TAVR, patients with severe aortic valve disease are screened in CHI Memorial Hospital’s Heart Valve Program.
+This program is directed by a team of specially trained cardiovascular surgeons, interventional cardiologists, and imaging cardiologists who review possible candidates to determine if TAVR is the best course of treatment for each individual patient.

-To learn more about CHI Memorial’s Heart Valve Program, patients may discuss their condition with their physician or call the Heart Valve Program at (423) 495-4327.
+To learn more about CHI Memorial’s Heart Valve Program, talk with your physician or call the valve clinic coordinator at (423) 495-4327.